aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ### CloudFormation Outputs
 The following are available on **Outputs** section
 - `SSMSessionManager`: SSM Session Manager URL link to change login user password.
 Password change command is in *Description* field.
-- `DCVwebConsole`: NICE DCV web browser console ULR link to login as the user specified in *Description* field.
+- `DCVwebConsole`: NICE DCV web browser console URL link to login as the user specified in *Description* field.
 - `EC2Instance`: EC2 console URL link to start/stop your EC2 instance or to get the latest IPv4 (or IPv6 if enabled) address.
-- `RdpConnect` (Windows Server only): console access via [Fleet Manager](https://aws.amazon.com/blogs/mt/console-based-access-to-windows-instances-using-aws-systems-manager-fleet-manager/) URL link.
-Use this to update NICE DCV server.
+- `RdpConnect` (Windows Server only): RDP console access via [Fleet Manager](https://aws.amazon.com/blogs/mt/console-based-access-to-windows-instances-using-aws-systems-manager-fleet-manager/) URL link.
+Use this to update NICE DCV server

 ## Using NICE DCV
 Refer to [NICE DCV User Guide](https://docs.aws.amazon.com/dcv/latest/userguide/getting-started.html)